ttntm/ttntm/src/blog/2024/40-astro-portfolio.md

 title: Building a Filterable Portfolio with Astro and Vue
 slug: building-portfolio-with-astro-and-vue
 date: 2024-02-13
-description: I published another Astro starter this week and this article offers an in-depth look at how it's built.
+description: I published a new Astro starter this week and this article offers an in-depth look at how it's built.
 tags:
   - astro
   - template